Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V1/README.md

 # Delta_Robot

- this will be a step by step demonstration of how to get started with the Delta robot more of my engineering stuff on this telegram channel: https://t.me/engineering_stuff_69
+ this will be a step by step demonstration of how to get started with the Delta robot i recommend that you use the "step 2: PYTHON IMPLEMENTATION" and if you didn't have a clear idea of what the Theory is refer to "step 2: THEORY" for finding sources that help you understand what is the idea behind the python scripts more of my engineering stuff on this telegram channel: https://t.me/engineering_stuff_69